 The last few years have proven true the theory of global warming.
-The weather and climate of Kenya and the world generally has significantly changed.
+The weather and climate of Kenya and the world generally have significantly changed.
 It has also become very sporadic and unpredictable.
-One of the reasons for this is the environmental degradation thanks to harmful human activities.
+One of the reasons for this is environmental degradation thanks to harmful human activities.
 Pollution, reckless emission, deforestation, and over-exploitation of natural resources are just some of the ways we participate in environmental damage.

 That is where sustainable tourism comes in.
 As a sustainable tourist, you aim to conserve and preserve the environment and everything in it as you travel.
 Not only do sustainable tourists save the environment, but they also benefit the communities they will meet.
 Here are a few ways of putting this into practice in 2020.

 The simplest way of being a sustainable tourist is by avoiding littering.
 One of the common points degraded by travellers’ lack of environmental respect is the Gilgil Weighing Bridge.
 The place carries litter from years of accumulation with plastic water and soda bottles being the main culprits.
 Most Kenyans seem to have littering habits deeply embedded in them.
 Once you finish your drink or snack, the next default action is to throw out the empty packaging.
 However, as a sustainable tourist, you should only throw away your litter at correctly designated points.
 It will cost you very little, if any, to carry an empty bottle in your bag up to your next stop.
 Thankfully, most public transport vehicles now have dustbins for their passengers.